 Topics Include: – Key traits of Apache Spark on Kubernetes. – Deep dive into Lyft’s multi-cluster setup and operationality to handle petabytes of production data. – How Lyft extends and enhances Apache Spark to support capabilities such as Spark pod life cycle metrics and state management, resource prioritization, and queuing and throttling. – Dynamic job scale estimation and runtime dynamic job configuration. – How Lyft powers internal Data Scientists, Business Analysts, and Data Engineers via a multi-cluster setup.

-Li Gao is the tech lead in the cloud native spark compute initiative at Lyft.
-Prior to Lyft, Li worked at Salesforce, Fitbit, Marin Software, and a few startups etc. on various technical leadership positions on cloud native and hybrid cloud data platforms at scale.
-Besides Spark, Li has scaled and productionized other open source projects, such as Presto, Apache HBase, Apache Phoenix, Apache Kafka, Apache Airflow, Apache Hive, and Apache Cassandra.
+Li Gao is the tech lead in the cloud native data compute team at Lyft that powers many of Lyft's critical data and ML compute pipelines.
+Prior to Lyft, Li worked at Salesforce, Fitbit, and a few startups etc. on various technical leadership positions on cloud native and hybrid cloud data platforms at scale.
+Besides Spark, Li has scaled and productionized other open source projects, such as Presto, Apache HBase, Apache Phoenix, Apache Airflow, Apache Hive.
+Spark Summit 2019 - Scaling Spark on K8s https://databricks.com/sparkaisummit/sessions-single-2019/?id=46

 Rohit Menon is a Software Engineer on the Data Platform team at Lyft.
 Rohit's primary area of focus is building and scaling out the Spark and Hive Infrastructure for ETL and Machine learning use cases.
 Previously he was one of the early engineers on the Data Platform team at Electronic Arts (EA, Inc) focussing on Data Compute and Security.
 Before EA, Rohit was a Software Engineer at VMware working on Application Deployment Framework on Virtualized environments.